SushmithaGembunathan/DL-Transfer-Learning/README.md

 ## AIM
 To develop an image classification model using transfer learning with VGG19 architecture for the given dataset.

+##   PROBLEM STATEMENT AND DATASET
+The problem is to develop an image classification model using transfer learning to classify images into predefined categories.
+A pre-trained model like VGG19 is used to extract features, and its final layer is modified for binary classification.

+The dataset consists of labeled images organized into training and testing sets, which are preprocessed and resized before training.

 ## DESIGN STEPS
 ### STEP 1: